jordimarimon/scss-to-tailwindcss/README.md

 You may be asking why this is needed?

 One of the limitations of using SASS with [tailwindcss](https://tailwindcss.com/) is that you can't use SASS functions/mixins with your theme configuration.
-For example, the following won't compile:
+For example, the following won't work:

 ```scss
 .alert {